 Many of the companies, especially if you are teaching children will expect you to have props.
 At the very least you will need a whiteboard.

 So how to get around this one?
 I have had to start collecting some very economic props.
 In my ‘teacher’s kit,’ I have an A4 size whiteboard plus a few pens.
 Some reusable stickers (to stick on the said whiteboard), a pack of flashcards (I made them myself and had them laminated for me so they travel well), and anything else I can find in my backpack (a fan, a cap, and some sunglasses normally do well haha).
 This stuff doesn’t take up much room at all and I use all of it every time I teach so it is well worth space in my backpack.
 I also have the obligatory headset and a backup webcam.

 My friend Stephanie at Lost in Litherland wrote this whole post about the best props for teaching English online that you can read.

 Internet Speed and Reliability

-The one good thing about my unsociable work hours is that not many people are streaming videos and using up all of the bandwidth at 5 am so I’m pretty safe!
-Teaching online means I have to plan my moves around my classes.
+The one good thing about my unsociable work hours is that not many people are streaming videos and using up all of the bandwidth at 5 am so I’m pretty safe.
+Teaching English online means I have to plan my moves around my classes.
 The company I work for are very strict about time off and canceling classes.
 If I continued to have issues due to my moving around I wouldn’t have a job for long!

 This can be a real issue working for most companies.
 I have been so lucky that I got a job with DaDaABC.
 From week 1 I had a full schedule!
 After 3 weeks I was fully booked for my contract hours AND working overtime.
 I average 20 hours per week right now and I could do more if I wanted to.
 What makes DaDaABC different is that you are under a contract.